 Update

-value before moving to the next house.
+prev2to the oldprev1value before moving to the next house.

 Final Thoughts